mailin-api/mailin-api-csharp/V2.0/README.md

 # Sendinblue C# library

-This is the Sendinblue C# library.It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.
+This is the official Sendinblue C# library.
+It implements the various exposed APIs that you can read more about on https://apidocs.sendinblue.com.

 # Requirement

-This is the official SendinBlue API C# library.

  * The primary dependency is Newtonsoft's JSON .NET library.
  * This is compatible with .NET 4.0 and above due to the usage of dynamic objects.